Jyothika: Early life

-Jyothika was born on 18 October 1978 to a Punjabi father and a Maharashtrian Muslim mother.
+Jyothika was born on 18 October 1978 to a Punjabi Hindu father and a Maharashtrian Muslim mother.
 Her father is Chander Sadanah, a film producer and her mother is Seema Sadanah.
 Actress Nagma is her half-sister.
+She also has a sister Roshini (born Radhika) and a brother Suraj, who is working as an assistant director for Priyadarshan.

-She completed her schooling in Learner's Academy, Mumbai.
+Jyothika completed her schooling from the Learner's Academy, Mumbai.
 She later majored in Psychology at the Mithibai College in Mumbai.
-She also has a sister Roshini (born Radhika) and a brother Suraj, who is working as an assistant director for Priyadarshan.